It’s All Connected: Functional Medicine Edition

 Now that we’re all on the same page discussing the definition of health, we can explain functional medicine and talk about the similarities and differences between functional medicine and conventional medicine.
 In many ways, functional medicine is similar to conventional medicine.
 They are both practiced by licensed medical professionals, and both are evidence researched based.
 They both employ advanced diagnostic tests and they may use prescription medications.

 Where the two styles of medicines differ is in the guiding philosophy.
 Conventional medicine is well equipped to correlate present, immediate symptoms with a specific illness.
 I’m not arguing anything about this!
 This is ideal for addressing acute and urgent medical conditions like infectious diseases such as the coronavirus, broken bones, and physical trauma.
 However, we just shared that the leading causes of death today are chronic conditions that develop over a long period of time and have many nonspecific symptoms for a long time prior to causing definitive disease.
 This is where functional medicine comes into play.
-While conventional medicine is so focused on the symptoms and treatment with medications solely to quiet those specific symptoms, functional medicine address illnesses by searching for, identifying, and addressing the underlying root cause of the problemClick To Tweet and trying to stop the symptoms, stop the underlying cause of disease, stop the progression, and prevent the essential disease process from developing any further.
+While conventional medicine is so focused on the symptoms and treatment with medications solely to quiet those specific symptoms, [click_to_tweet tweet=”functional medicine address illnesses by searching for, identifying, and addressing the underlying root cause of the problem” quote=”functional medicine address illnesses by searching for, identifying, and addressing the underlying root cause of the problem”] and trying to stop the symptoms, stop the underlying cause of disease, stop the progression, and prevent the essential disease process from developing any further.
 Some of the key differences are as follows:

 The third pillar is integrating the best medical practices from multiple disciplines.
-In this case, functional medicine often combines western medical practices with other types of therapeutic approaches from all over the world!Click To Tweet The integration of multiple disciplines emphasizes:
+In this case, [click_to_tweet tweet=”functional medicine often combines western medical practices with other types of therapeutic approaches from all over the world!” quote=”functional medicine often combines western medical practices with other types of therapeutic approaches from all over the world!”]
+The integration of multiple disciplines emphasizes: